KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 #### State Update

 *   Update: Record the state change based an “ordinary” memory access
-    *   Read usages: add or update the current usage to the read usage list, clearing the stage barriers and updating the stage read tag
+    *   Read usages: add or update the current usage to the read usage list, clearing the stage barriers and updating the stage read tag.
+Updates the sync stages information of read stages with barriers to current read.
     *   Write usages: erase read usages, update write usage and clear write barriers and update the write tag

 *   Resolve: Combine access states from different contexts
     *   If one write tag is strictly after another, the later state is preserved
     *   If the write tags match, the pre-stage read information is resolved as a union of stages accessed, with most recent usage retained if stage present in both contexts.

 *   Execution Barrier
     *   Effect on read usage (per stage with usage)
         *   If the _source execution scope_ includes the stage, or intersects with the mask of barriers, the _destination execution scope_ is OR’d with the barrier mask.
     *   Effect on write usage
-        *   If the_ source execution scope_ is present in the dependency chain mask for writes, the _destination execution scope _is OR’d with the dependency chain mask.
+        *   If the_ source execution scope_ is present in the dependency chain mask for writes, the _destination execution scope_ is OR’d with the dependency chain mask.
 Note that if no prior _memory_ barrier has occurred since the last write, no dependency chaining will occur, and in no case is the write barrier information updated.
 *   Memory Barrier (assumes execution barrier operation will also be applied barriers)
     *   Effect on read usage (per stage with usage)
         *   No effect, except from corresponding execution barrier
     *   Effect on write usage
-        *   If the write usage is within the _source access scope_, or if _source execution scope _intersects the write dependency chain, the write barrier is updated to include the _destination access scope, _and the write dependency chain is updated to include the _destination execution scope_..
+        *   If the write usage is within the _source access scope_, or if _source execution scope_ intersects the write dependency chain, the write barrier is updated to include the _destination access scope_, and the write dependency chain is updated to include the _destination execution scope_..

+* Semaphore Wait

+  *   Per Access (read stage/write)
+      *   For accesses *not* on waiting queue
+          *   Replace barrier/chain information with Signal/Wait effective barrier
+      *   For accesses on same queue, treat Signal/Wait barrier as a Set/Wait *event* barrier

+* Queue/Fence Wait

+  *   For read stages
+      *   Identify reads matching queue/tag of wait operation (tag for queue wait is *max* tag)
+      *   Identify all reads know to precede waited stages
+      *   Remove synchronized stages (both direct and indirect) from access state list
+  *   For write stages
+      *   Remove write access from access state if:
+          *   Write access matching queue/tag of wait operation
+          *   -OR- if there are any read stages matching the wait criteria (MRA)
+  *   If all resulting ResourceAccessState contains no accesses, delete from AccessContext.

+  > Note: Queue/Fence Wait operations require inspecting and updating all QueueBatchContext Access contexts, and is likely a heavyweight operation, though far less common that other state update operations.

 #### Validation / Hazard Checking